Turks and Caicos Islands Rock Iguana at Little Water Cay

 The visitor's center at Little Water Cay

 Tourism to Little Water Cay is managed by the Turks and Caicos National Trust.
-As a sensitive nature reserve, all access to the island must be through designated paths and boardwalks.
+All access to this sensitive nature reserve must be through designated paths and boardwalks.

-Admission to Little Water Cay and the boardwalk paths can be obtained at the visitor’s center on the island, through most tour and boat cruise providers, and at the National Trust office on Providenciales.
+Admission to Little Water Cay and the boardwalk paths can be obtained at the visitor center on the island, through most tour and boat cruise providers, and at the National Trust office at the Saltmills Plaza on Providenciales.

-• Admission to the visitor’s center and the guided tour is $10.
+• Admission to the south trail is $20.

-• Admission to the visitor’s center, guided tour, and access to the extended trail is $15.
+• Admission to the north trail is $20.

 Nature Reserve Map